Security for agents that take action

-AI agents don't just generate text.
+AI agents do not just generate text.
 They execute code, move money, delete data, and send emails.
-Securing them requires a fundamentally different approach than securing chatbots.
-This is the guide a CISO needs.
+Securing them requires a different control model than securing chatbots.
+This is for platform and security teams deploying agents into production.

 What is AI agent security?

 AI agent security is the discipline of protecting autonomous AI systems that interact with external tools, APIs, and data stores from being exploited, manipulated, or misused.
-It encompasses the full lifecycle: from threat modeling and policy definition to runtime enforcement and post-incident analysis.
+It spans threat modeling, policy definition, runtime enforcement, and post-incident analysis.
 Unlike traditional application security, agent security must account for non-deterministic decision-making by the AI model itself.

 1. The AI agent threat landscape

 The shift from chatbots to agents changed the security equation.
 A chatbot produces text.
 An agent produces actions.
-When you give an LLM the ability to call tools, you've turned a language model into an actor in your system with the same privileges as a human operator—but without the judgment, context, or accountability.
+When you give an LLM the ability to call tools, you have introduced an actor in your system with delegated privileges at machine speed.

-The fundamental problem: agents are authenticated but not authorized.
-They have API keys that grant identity, but no policy layer that governs behavior.
+The common production gap: agents are authenticated, but their tool calls are not authorized at runtime.
+They have API keys that grant identity, but no policy check that governs behavior.
 Authentication answers "who is this?"
 Authorization answers "what can it do?"
-Most agent deployments have the first but not the second.
+Agent deployments often have the first but not the second.

 Traditional software security